Programs & Services

 This program educates the community on proper walleye harvesting techniques, and trains them on how to milk the fish for conservation measures.
 This program helps to restore and promote the traditional methods of “milking” the fish and returning the fertilized “milt” to the spawning beds, to increase the sustainability of the walleye by educating and promoting the traditional techniques to harvesters.
 Harvest Managers are not hired for enforcement, but for conservation purposes.

-The Environmental Services Coordinator is responsible for reporting and coordinating the clean-up and/or remediation of the contaminated area unless on privately held lands (CP held lands).
-The Environmental Services Coordinator is responsible for reporting, documenting and providing guidance on the clean-up and/or remediation of contaminated areas on privately held lands.
-“Contaminate” refers to any solid, liquid, gas, odour, heat, sound, vibration, radiation or combination of any of them resulting in directly or indirectly; as a result of, an individual, group or machinery that may impair the natural environment, cause harm or discomfort to any person, cause injury or damage to property or to plant or animal life or habitat, adversely effect the health or impair the safety of any person, or render any property or plant life unfit for use by man.
+The Environmental Services Co-ordinator is responsible for reporting and co-ordinating the clean-up and/or remediation of the contaminated area unless on privately held lands (CP held lands).
+The Environmental Services Co-ordinator is responsible for reporting, documenting and providing guidance on the clean-up and/or remediation of contaminated areas on privately held lands.
+“Contaminate” refers to any solid, liquid, gas, odour, heat, sound, vibration, radiation or combination of any of them, as a result of an individual, group or machinery that may directly or indirectly impair the natural environment, cause harm or discomfort to any person, cause injury or damage to property or to plant or animal life or habitat, adversely effect the health or impair the safety of any person, or render any property or plant life unfit for use by man.
 “Natural Environment” means the land, air and water or any combination or part thereof.

 Species at Risk

-We have 16+ possible Species at Risk on the Territory, ranging from shrubs, grasses, trees, birds, turtles, snakes and butterflies.
-With continuing research we can locate more species to help to protect them and their habitat.
+We have 16+ possible Species at Risk on the Territory, ranging from shrubs, grasses and trees, to birds, turtles, snakes and butterflies.
+With continuing research we can locate more species in order to help protect them and their habitat.